 Electives, Free and Otherwise

-In total, you're allowed 7 courses beyond the Core.
-Some of these, of course, must be Advanced Seminars, and you must take at least one version of English 200, the Junior Seminar.
+The English major requires seven courses beyond the core.
+Some of these, of course, must be Advanced Seminars, and at least one must be the Junior Research Seminar (English 4950-4998).